nbness2/TradingCards/README.md

 This is my own RNG.
 It's slower than the stdlib because...
 It's written in python!
 ### tests.py
 This holds the tests for testing that all the stuff works correctly
+### TCGui.py
+This is going to be the GUI for my project.
+Right now, just playing with pygame and figuring it out.